Novel, first-principles approach to deriving Electromagnetic field transformations under oblique Lorentz-Boosts and arbitrary Spatial Rotations: HOW DOES THE ELECTROMAGNETIC FIELD TRANSFORM UNDER SPACE- ROTATIONS ?

 \section{HOW DOES THE ELECTROMAGNETIC FIELD TRANSFORM UNDER SPACE- ROTATIONS ?}

-Let us consider how the electric and magnetic fields transform under three-dimensional (3-D) proper rotations.
-We follow the “axis-angle” representation of Rotation as established in the revered classic reference by Goldstein, Safko and Poole \cite{Goldstein2014} where, a 3-D spatial vector $\vec{x}$ in a frame with its triad of axes fixed in space, that is rotated to its new orientation $\vec{x^{'}}$ can be regarded as being caused by a pure spatial {\it active} rotation around a given, fixed axis $\hat{n}$ by a given angle $\Phi$:
+For transformation of the electric and magnetic fields under three-dimensional (3-D) proper rotations, we follow the “axis-angle” representation of Rotation as established in the revered classic reference by Goldstein, Safko and Poole \cite{Goldstein2014} where, a 3-D spatial vector $\vec{x}$ in a frame with its triad of axes fixed in space, that is rotated to its new orientation $\vec{x^{'}}$ can be regarded as being caused by a pure spatial {\it active} rotation around a given, fixed axis $\hat{n}$ by a given angle $\Phi$:

 Or in terms of matrix elements

 Explicitly,

 If, instead, the vector is rigidly {\it clamped} at the origin, and the {\it axes} are rotated, constituting a {\it passive} rotation, the transformation law simply has sign of the last term reversed: